nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 Amendment of data is strictly restricted to the program.

-Direct amendment from `data.csv` files is not recommended to prevent data from being lost due to incorrect detail inputs.
+Direct amendment from the `data.txt` file is not recommended to prevent data from being lost due to incorrect detail inputs.

 The program data is stored in the following format: